 The site is an established plant nursery.
-The proposed development will be built on an area currently used for growing plants in containers and beds.
+The proposed office/studio will be constructed on a timber sub-frame with timber piles anchoring the unit to the ground.
+The structure will be positioned within an area currently used for growing plants in containers and beds.
 Holden Beck forms the eastern boundary of the site.
-A residential dwelling in the ownership of the applicant lies to the south of the proposed works.
+A residential dwelling (The Croft) lies to the south of the proposed works.